Adding live chat to your support lineup can be a game changer. It’s a win-win for both customers and businesses.

 1. Help Scout – Best overall live chat tool

-Help Scout offers a great solution for those looking to start using chat.
-Help Scout's messaging widget, Beacon, lets you provide live chat support, serve customers relevant knowledge base articles, and provide customers with a way to email you when live support isn't available.
+Help Scout is a great solution for those looking to start using chat.
+Its messaging widget, Beacon, lets you provide live chat support, serve customers relevant knowledge base articles, and provide customers with a way to email you when live support isn't available.
+It also includes Facebook Messenger and Instagram integrations that let you respond to requests from multiple sources using a single interface.

-Help Scout also offers out-of-the-box reports so you can track performance and understand impact right away.
-Additionally, Help Scout integrates with messaging apps like Instagram and Facebook Messenger, and it's available on desktop, iOS, and Android.
+Finally, Help Scout offers out-of-the-box reports so you can track performance and understand impact right away.
+It's available on desktop, iOS, and Android.

 2. Olark – Best for advanced chat needs

 Olark is a dedicated chat tool with lots of advanced features for teams that are planning to use live chat heavily.
-Along with the standard live chat features, Olark offers automation capabilities and chatbots — artificial intelligence tools used to interact with customers in lieu of a live person — that your team can use for ticket deflection.
+Along with the standard live chat features, Olark offers automation capabilities and chatbots that your team can use for ticket deflection.

-Further, you can take advantage of pre-chat surveys to get context and in-depth analytics to better understand where you’re excelling and where you have room to improve.
+Further, you can take advantage of pre-chat surveys to get more context from customers before you reply to incoming messages.
 They also offer some very advanced features like live chat translation and co-browsing as optional add-ons.

 3. LiveChat – Best for variety of integrations